 Most employers are required to carry out a DSE assessment, but what exactly is one, and what does it need to cover?
-Let’s start with finding out what DSE is, and then look at how we can assess it.
+To start, let’s understand what DSE is, then look at how we can assess it.

 What is DSE?

 DSE stands for Display Screen Equipment.
 As the name suggests, a DSE assessment is an assessment of Display Screen Equipment.
 Display Screen Equipment (DSE) is a device or equipment with a display screen and often refers to a computer screen.
 However, it includes both conventional display screens and those used in emerging technologies such as laptops, touchscreens and other similar devices.

 In a work environment, desktop computers are traditionally looked at when considering DSE, but it is important to consider other display screens such as tablets, laptops and smartphones.

 A DSE assessment is an assessment of risk from the way we use computers, laptops, tablets and other display screens at work.
 Each workstation should be assessed, and the risks reduced as low as is practical.